DrummerHead/DHomepage/README.md

 ## Customize to your needs

 If there are links you'd like to point to other places, or perhaps integrate with other search engines; fork it, change it, upload it and enjoy it!

+You can use the files on src/ directly or you can install grunt and use `./make.rb` to compress everything into a single HTML for improved performance.